medmen/dokuwiki-plugin-foldablelist/README.md

 This plugin adresses the issue in a quick and cosmetic way: all information is still available, but (hopefully) less important stuff gets hidden by default.

+## configuration
+this plugin can be configured via dokuwikis admin config page So far there is only 1 item to configure:
+collapse_after: 5 - the number of list items to be displayed before hiding the rest of the list

 ## great but i miss feature X
 Feel free to improve, share and debug!